zdravkov/kendo-docs/api/web/grid.md

 ### columns.filterable.cell `Object`

-Specifies options for the filter cell when enabled.
+Specifies options for the filter header cell when filter mode is set to 'row'.

 Can be set to a JavaScript object which represents the filter cell configuration.